-Chapter 7 bankruptcy means test calculator uses the income guidelines provided for your state, the income that your spouse and/or you make, and the number of people in your household.
-Ascend's calculator uses the most recent Census Bureau Median Family Income as of May 1, 2020, provided by the United States Department of Justice.
+To qualify for Chapter 7, you must meet the income guidelines provided for your state and household number guidelines per your own state’s guidelines via the means testing.
+Ascend's chapter 7 means test calculator uses the most recent Census Bureau Median Family Income as of May 15, 2021, provided by the United States Department of Justice.
 The calculator is able to automatically pull the median income based on the zip code you provided and compare it to the income that you provide.

 The bankruptcy means test may consider where you live in addition to both local and national standards when deciding disposable income.
 What this means is that you may not be able to use your real expenses that are higher than the allowed expenses to help reduce your disposable income.